English

 Writing

-The Phonics skills which are taught in Nursery lead into the development of writing skills.
+The Phonics skills which are taught in the Foundation Stage and Y1 lead into the development of writing skills.
 Children are encouraged to use their phonic skills to spell new words, they also have to learn to spell the key words for each year group.
 Children are expected to write grammatically correct sentences at an appropriate level and are given the support to do so.
 Correct spellings, neat and legible handwriting and accurate grammar are important.
 However, we also place a lot of value on the creative aspect of writing and we encourage children to write with imagination, confidence and flair.
 The school curriculum is designed to give children the stimuli and opportunities to use their writing skills effectively and imaginatively.